 Choosing a Business Entity – 101

-When you’re setting up a new business, you’ll need to choose a type of entity.
-It’s a big decision, there are several options, and it’s no easy task.
+When you’re setting up a new business, choosing a business entity is of your utmost concern.
+It’s a big decision that can affect your business and your taxes, there are several options, and it’s no easy task.
 That’s why many business owners seek the help of a tax advisor to help make the best decision for their situation.

 Limited Liability Company, or LLC